“Kuya Lord’s Filipino feast is food of power, finesse and delight” – Bill Addison, LA Times

 This snowballed into being featured in many articles written about Kuya Lord's food.
 That was how he developed his brand.

-With the world opening up once again, he has decided to give this concept a permanent home at a 21-seater space in their Los Angeles Koreatown location.
+With the world opening up once again, he has decided to give this concept a permanent home at a 28-seater space in their East Hollywood location.

 About the Chef